fiunchinho/dmz-controller/README.md

 [13]: https://codeclimate.com/github/fiunchinho/dmz-controller/badges/issue_count.svg "Code Climate badge"
 [14]: https://codeclimate.com/github/fiunchinho/dmz-controller "Code Climate Issues"

-This is a kubernetes controller that watches Ingress objects that contain a specific annotation and adds whitelisted addresses to it.
+This is a kubernetes controller that watches a certain namespace for Ingress objects that contain a specific annotation and adds [whitelisted addresses](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/configuration.md#whitelist-source-range) to it.

 ## Motivation
 We use Ingress rules to expose applications that need to be accessed by other applications running outside our Kubernetes cluster.
 Even though they are exposed to outside the cluster, sometimes we don't want them to be exposed to the whole internet.
-We want to be able to whitelist the known sources that are allowed to access those applications, like offices or VPN's IPs.
+We want to be able to [whitelist](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/configuration.md#whitelist-source-range) the known sources that are allowed to access those applications, like offices or VPN's IPs.
 So basically there are two type of applications
-- Public: everybody can access this application
+- **Public**: everybody can access this application
-- Private: only traffic from known sources (like offices, VPN's and so on) is allowed
+- **Private**: only traffic from known sources (like offices, VPN's and so on) is allowed

-Manually handling these lists of kwown sources is costly and error prone.
+Manually handling these lists of known sources is costly and error prone.
 This controllers tries to automate this process.

 ## Usage
 ### Running outside of the Kubernetes cluster:
 First build the `dmz-controller` binary by running:

     make build

-This will produce a binary file that you can start by running:
+This will produce a binary file that you can start by passing the cluster configuration file and the namespace to watch:

     NAMESPACE=default dmz-controller --kubeconfig ~/.kube/config